Joël Jeannot

-Joël Jeannot (born 23 September 1965) is a male French Olympic wheelchair racer and handisport activist.
+Joël Jeannot (born 23 September 1965) is a French Olympic wheelchair racer and handisport activist.
 From 2007 he started competing in handbikes, winning a lot of French championships as well as several world championships in para-cycling.

 At the 2004 Olympic Games, he finished 7th in the demonstration sport of Men's 1,500 m wheelchair.
-He also participated in the 2004 Summer Paralympics, where he took gold in the 10000 metre race and silver in the 4×400 metre relay.
+He also participated in the 2004 Summer Paralympics, where he took gold in the 10,000 metre race and silver in the 4×400 metre relay.
 Four years earlier, at the 2000 Paralympics, he won a gold medal in the 4×400 metre relay.

 He has also won the wheelchair division of the London Marathon in 2003 in a record time, and finished second in the Boston Marathon the following year.

-He won the 2003 World Championships in Athletics 1500 m event.
+He won the 2003 World Championships in Athletics 1,500 m event.